 The City of Biggs very appropriately clears vegetation from the vicinity of power lines in an effort to prevent system reliability and fire issues.
 Biggs is not in a CalFIRE designated fire danger area.
 The City does not anticipate the need to shut off power in the same manner as PG&E.

-In general, we do not expect PG&E PSPS of their distribution systems in designated fire risk areas to impact the City of Biggs, however, PSPS of certain transmission facilities has the potential to impact the region, including the City of Biggs.
+In general, we do not expect PG&E PSPS of their distribution systems in designated fire risk areas to impact the City of Biggs, however, PSPS of certain electrical transmission facilities has the potential to impact the region, including the City of Biggs.